vchiluk03/Professional-projects/Interrupt_controller_design_verification/README.md

 ### About the “APB-like” Interface
 This interface borrows APB signal naming (`paddr_i`, `pwrite_i`, `penable_i`, `pready_o`, etc.) for familiarity,
-but it’s a simplified version — it doesn’t fully implement the APB SETUP/ACCESS phase protocol.
+but it is a simplified version and does not fully implement the APB SETUP/ACCESS phase protocol.

 | **APB Spec** | **This Design** |
 |---------------|----------------|